 If you are not enrolled, the scholarship money will be returned to the awarding organization.
 For example, If you don't enroll in the fall semester but plan to be enrolled spring semester, have your sponsor send us a letter stating that the funds can be used for the spring semester.

 Yes.
-Just report it and write "continuing scholarship" on the reporting form if you have already sent your paperwork the first semester you received the award.
+Please report it and indicate that the scholarship is eligible for renewal on the reporting form.
 That way, we can make sure your pending credit is entered before and your sponsor is billed each semester/year.

 Scholarships which will not be paid until after the semester has ended are considered "reimbursement" and no pending credit will be entered on the student account.
 When the sponsor sends payment it will be applied to your student account and refunded to you if your account is paid in full.